Illustrated Table Markers for a Buenos Aires Themed Fundraising Gala

 Square illustration of Puerto Madero by Anna Simmons, with the district name in hand lettering.
 Dark purple skyscrapers glow against a green night sky, with twinkling stars and lights in the buildings.

-Table marker signs serve a practical purpose; ensuring guests sit in the right place.
-But on this twinkly night, they were also part of the storytelling.
+Table marker signs serve a practical purpose - ensuring guests sit in the right place- but on this twinkly night, they were also part of the storytelling.
+My illustrated event table markers were custom-designed to immerse guests in the sultry tango supper-club ambience of Buenos Aires.

-The event was a fundraiser for a theatre and my illustrated table markers were tailored to the theme: Buenos Aires and the mood of a sultry tango supper club.
-The decor was rich but refined: berry reds, soft sage greens, lush fabrics and jewel-toned floral arrangements.
-I collaborated closely with the designer and marketing team to make sure my illustrations sat comfortably within this visual world - picking up the event’s colour palette and helping everything feel considered and cohesive.
+The event was a fundraiser for a theatre with rich decor: berry reds, soft sage greens, lush fabrics and jewel-toned floral arrangements.
+I collaborated closely with the designer and marketing team to create illustrated event table markers tat sat comfortably within this visual world - picking up the event’s colour palette and helping everything feel considered and cohesive.

 Functionally, the table marker designs had to be bold, high-contrast, and instantly legible- even in slinky, atmospheric lighting.
 But more than that, they had to guide guests to their seats with zero fuss; no awkward reshuffles or quiet detours from the wrong premium, table thank-you-very-much!
 Clear signs meant a smooth, relaxed start to the evening.